Irmo Town Administrator Bob Brown retiring after 25 years

 IRMO — Irmo Town Administrator Bob Brown, 65, retired on July 6 after working for the town of Irmo for the last 25 years.

-Brown spent 21 years in the Army before retiring as a Major and settling down in Irmo.
+Brown spent 21 years in the Army before retiring as a Major and settling down in the town in Lexington and Richland counties.

 "I felt a sense of accomplishment when I got done,” Brown said.
 “That was just fulfilling because it was always a challenge.
 And again the same with Irmo — a lot of challenges here.
 I didn't just get hired and take over, I had to work right up the chain."